onnx/onnx-mlir/docs/Dialects/krnl.md

 ### `krnl.shape` (::mlir::KrnlShapeOp)

-Krnl operation to retreieve the shape of a MemRef.
+Krnl operation to retrieve the shape of a MemRef.

 Extracts the shape of a MemRef:
 ```